Updated March 7, 2022

-- Prepare a list of resources on hand that both you and your residents can turn to during a crisis to receive much-needed aid (we have an example of this you can turn to for ideas).
+- Prepare a list of resources on hand that both you and your residents can turn to during a crisis to receive much-needed aid.

 - Prepare your savings now to deal with financial difficulties later.
 You should always have savings in reserve as a contingency plan if your early solutions fall through.